What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Another Netflix original series from Spain!
 Spanish Netflix series like Elite and La Casa de Papel (Money Heist) are hit shows all around the world and we totally get why, we absolutely love them.
 And we all can watch another Spanish drama, called Toy Boy.

-Toy Boy has many beautiful (often half naked) men, crime, romance, sex, money, friendship, family, and many plot twists.
+Toy Boy has many beautiful (often half naked) men, crime, romance, intimacy, money, friendship, family, and many plot twists.
 And it includes diverse characters with quite progressive storylines.
 We had hoped the gay love story had more depth, but maybe we see that in season 2?!
 A second season wasn’t announced yet, but hopefully it will come!

 - Crashing (2016)